DaveMielke/NBP/b2g/doc/UserInterface/Navigation/input.rst

 Deleting Words
 ~~~~~~~~~~~~~~

+|if selection| these actions don't do anything.

+* Add Dot7 to Space+d to delete the previous word.
+* Add Dot8 to Space+d to delete the next (or current) word.

+If the cursor is on space then all of that space is also deleted.
+If the cursor is within a word (not on its first character)
+then, rather than deleting the previous/next word,
+these actions delete the start/end of the current word.
+Here are the specifics:

 Pressing Space+Dot7+d (dots 145) deletes the previous word.

 * If the cursor is on a word, but not on its first character,